Softheon/EnterpriseAPIClients/readme.md

 [AutoRest client runtime documentation](https://github.com/Azure/autorest/blob/master/docs/developer/architecture/Autorest-and-Clientruntimes.md).

 ## Authentication
-In order to make requests to the Softheon Wallet, you must include the `Authorization` request header with an OAuth 2.0 ***access token***.
+In order to make requests to the Softheon Enterprise API, you must include the `Authorization` request header with an OAuth 2.0 ***access token***.

 Access tokens are provided by the Softheon Wallet authorization server.
 To obtain an access